What is the Appeals Process for an HMRC Tax Surcharge?

 If you are appealing a penalty that relates to a failed PAYE payment, you should appeal online using HMRC’s PAYE for employers service.
 There’s a section of the website called “Appeal a Penalty”, you simply need to enter the requested details and your appeal will be submitted immediately.
 You will also receive an acknowledgement that the appeal has been submitted.

 VAT or Corporation Tax

-Where your penalty arises because you filed your VAT or Corporation Tax return late, you can appeal, but only in restricted circumstances.
+Where your penalty arises because you filed your VAT late or Corporation Tax return late, you can appeal, but only in restricted circumstances.
 For VAT, you are only allowed to appeal against a penalty for filing your return late if you had a reasonable excuse for the late filing.
 For Corporation Tax, you are only allowed to appeal if you had computer problems.